evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 The [CLTC range](../../../../guides/understandingrange/cltc/) is 580 km ( miles).
 The consumption is 12.9kWh/100km for the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is kW.
-A full charge from 0 - 100% would take 82 minutes, while a more common scenario of 10-80% would take 45 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 47%, resulting in an actual charge speed, including time loss, of 75kW.
-Each charge session would take 26 minutes and 48 seconds.
+The maximum DC charging speed is 120kW.
+A full charge from 0 - 100% would take 61 minutes, while a more common scenario of 10-80% would take 31 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 76%, resulting in an actual charge speed, including time loss, of 90kW.
+Each charge session would take 36 minutes and 6 seconds.

 ### Onboard charger

+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
+As a result, you can charge the battery 0-100% from home in about 6 hours and 49 minutes.

 ### Charge port